gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 use our line to ***predict*** this value.
 This ends up providing a prediction below 0 -- an impossible value for *BAC*.
-If the y-intercept were positive, it would suggest that the students has a *BAC* over 0 even without drinking.
+If the y-intercept were positive, it would suggest that the students has a *BAC* over 0 even without drinking. \index{model!SLR!predict}

-\indent The numbers reported were very accurate because we weren't using the plot alone to generate the values -- we were using a statistical method and R to estimate the equation to describe the relationship between ``Beers`` and ``BAC``.
+\indent The numbers reported were very accurate because we weren't using the plot alone to generate the values -- we were using a linear model to estimate the equation to describe the relationship between ``Beers`` and ``BAC``.
 In statistics, we estimate "$m$" and "$b$".
-We also write the equation starting with the y-intercept and we use slightly different notation that allows us to extend to more complicated models with more variables.
+We also write the equation starting with the y-intercept and use slightly different notation that allows us to extend to more complicated models with more variables.
 \index{model!SLR}
 \index{model!regression!estimated}